camunda/camunda-docs/docs/apis-tools/administration-api/authentication.md

 ## Using a token

-Send the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.
+Include the captured token as an authorization header in each request: `Authorization: Bearer <TOKEN>`.

-For example, to call the Administration API's `/members` endpoint, use the following command:
+For example, to call the Administration API's `/members` endpoint, send the following request:

 ```shell
 curl --header "Authorization: Bearer ${TOKEN}" \